-The Collect always ends Through our Lord Jesus Christ....This reminds us of the all important fact that our prayers cannot reach Almighty God unless they are borne there by Jesus Christ who is the only Mediator between God and Man.
+The Collect always ends Through our Lord Jesus Christ....This reminds us again of the all important fact that our prayers cannot reach Almighty God unless they are borne there by Jesus Christ who is the only Mediator between God and Man (1 Tim 2:5).
 All our prayers and good works go to God through Him, and also through Him comes down upon us God's every blessing.
 He is a two way street to heaven.
-And going through our Lord Jesus Christ, our prayers are reinforced by his almighty influence with the Father.
+And going to the Father through our Lord Jesus Christ, our petitions are "turbocharged" by his almighty influence.

-7. BODY LANGUAGE
+8. BODY LANGUAGE